Nuwan Pradeep: International career

 After injury, Pradeep was re-called for the India tour in July 2017.
 In the first match of the series, he took his maiden Test five-wicket haul at Galle International Stadium.
 His bowling performance in the match was highly praised by commentators as well.
 However, finally Sri Lanka lost the match by 304 runs.
 However, during the day two of second test, Pradeep was injured and did not bowl further throughout the match.
 He did bat in both innings, but was released from the remaining matches of the series.

 on 13 December 2017, during the second ODI against India at Mohali, Pradeep conceded 106 runs in his 10 overs.
 This is the worst bowling figures by a Sri Lankan in ODIs and joint third-most by a bowler in an ODI.
 In the match, Rohit Sharma scored his third ODI double century and Sri Lanka lost the match by 141 runs.
-He was also part of the Sri Lankan team at the 2017 ICC Champions Trophy and was also the leading wicket taker for Sri Lanka during the tournament.
+He was also part of the Sri Lankan team at the 2017 ICC Champions Trophy.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 He was included for the ODI squad for the Scotland tour prior to World Cup in 2019.
 In the second ODI, he took a four-wicket haul by restricting Scottish total to 199.
 Sri Lanka won the match by 35 runs in DLS method.
 Pradeep won his first man of the match award for the bowling performance.

 In April 2019, he was named in Sri Lanka's squad for the 2019 Cricket World Cup.
 During second match in the World Cup, Pradeep delivered a match-winning bowling spell against Afghanistan to take four wickets for 31 runs.
 Sri Lanka won the match by 34 runs, with Pradeep was named man of the match.
 However, Pradeep was ruled out of Sri Lanka's last two matches of the tournament, after contracting chickenpox.
 He was replaced by Kasun Rajitha.

-In the third ODI against West Indies on 1 March 2020, Pradeep bowled only 4.3 overs in Pallkelle, picking up a hamstring injury three deliveries into his second spell.
+In the third ODI against West Indies on 1 March 2020, Pradeep bowled only 4.3 overs in Pallkelle, after injuring his hamstring.
 He did not com back to the field after the injury.
 Therefore, he is out for at least six weeks and missed the T20I series against West Indies and Tests against England.